CORP_Event_Digital_StudentDay_011_1920x450

 Abstract: EUROAVIA Athens used Altair tools in the design process of two RC Planes that participated in International Competitions.
 HERMES VII, our latest aircraft, won 3rd place in the New Flying Competition in Stuttgart, Germany this summer, and we look forward to presenting how Altair aided us to achieve this goal!

 About the presenter: Giorgos is currently studying Mechanical Engineering at NTUA, has been a member of EUROAVIA Athens for 2 years, and has been elected as Technical Chief for BY 2025-26.
-He is experience with electronics and speaks Greek, English and German.
+He is experienced with electronics and speaks Greek, English, and German.

 Presenter: Nikos Dimitrakopoulos, Sr. Solution Engineer - Electrical Systems, Altair